saimohancharugundla/github-slideshow/_posts/0000-01-02-saimohancharugundla.md

 layout: slide
 title: "Welcome to our second slide!"
 ---
-Hey , this is my first commit
+> This is new commit change text